Gardening tips & tools for the elderly and people with disability

 4. Keep your gardening tools accessible

-5. Check your form and ask for gardening help
+5. Watch your form when gardening

+Gardening involves lots of kneeling, squatting, or sitting.
+Make this more comfortable by investing in comfortable kneelers, stools, or chairs.
 Here are some tips to improve your form and reduce pain during and after gardening:

 Use a kneeler stool if it’s comfortable for you.